AllTheMods/alltheguides/docs/guides/contributing/README.md

 ## Pull Request

-When submitting a **Pull Request**, you're requesting another Repository to **Pull** from your Repository (Fork), which is what we'll do to approve & accept your changes.
-This is better done in browser by going to our repository and creating a **Pull Request** against our `dev` branches.
+When submitting a [Pull Request](https://github.com/segg21/alltheguides/compare), you're requesting us to **Pull** changes from your Repository (Fork) to be approve & merged into the official Guide.
+This is done in browser by going to our repository and creating a [Pull Request](https://github.com/segg21/alltheguides/compare) from your `dev` branch to ours.

 ---